WomenPlusPlus/webinar-hackathon-prep/slides.md

 ## Be A Team and Know Your Team

-- If you can make a team before: try to do that!
+- If you can make a team before: try to do that!!!

 - Use Discord, Mattermost, Matrix, Signal etc to coordinate and chat